jbryanvancouver/math-423-502/README.md

   * [Representation theory homework 0](https://jbryanvancouver.github.io/math-423-502/HW0.pdf) .
 Be prepared to discuss these problems by Tuesday Jan 28th.
   * [Representation theory homework 1](https://jbryanvancouver.github.io/math-423-502/homework.pdf) .
 Be prepared to discuss these problems by Tuesday Jan 28th.
   * [Representation theory homework 2](https://jbryanvancouver.github.io/math-423-502/homework2.pdf) .
-Be prepared to discuss these problems by TBA.
+Be prepared to discuss these problems by Tuesday, Feb 11th.
   * [Representation theory homework 3](https://jbryanvancouver.github.io/math-423-502/homework3.pdf) .
 Be prepared to discuss these problems by TBA.
   * [Homological algebra homework 4](https://jbryanvancouver.github.io/math-423-502/HW4.pdf) .
 Be prepared to discuss these problems by TBA.
   * [Homological algebra homework 5](https://jbryanvancouver.github.io/math-423-502/HW5.pdf) .
 Be prepared to discuss these problems by TBA.